-- Cartrack is a provider of an on-the-ground operational Internet of Things ("IoT") Software-as-a-service ("SaaS") cloud that maximizes the value of transportation, operations and workflow data by providing insightful real-time data analytics to connected vehicles and equipment. - Carzuka is a physical and e-commerce vehicle buying and selling marketplace which allows customers to source, buy and sell vehicles efficiently and cost effectively. - Karoooo Logistics provides a software application enabling the management of last mile delivery and general operational logistics.
-This technology addresses the challenges of on-the-ground distribution for large enterprises requiring systems integrations, payment gateways, third-party long-haul services and crowd-sourced drivers in order to scale and meet their operational needs.
+- Cartrack is a provider of an on-the-ground operational Internet of Things ("IoT") Software-as-a-service ("SaaS") cloud that maximizes the value of transportation, operations and workflow data by providing insightful real-time data analytics to connected vehicles and equipment. - Carzuka is a physical and e-commerce vehicle buying and selling marketplace which allows customers to source, buy and sell vehicles efficiently and cost effectively.
+During the third quarter of the financial year, despite the growth experienced by Carzuka in South Africa, a decision was made to cease buying second hand vehicles in South Africa.
+This follows considerable interaction with motor dealerships across South Africa during these periods, who perceived Carzuka's business interests to conflict with their business interests and Cartrack does not want to risk the long-standing strategic relationships that Cartrack has forged with motor dealerships across South Africa.